Is Vienna Truly Soulless?!

 The Popular Spots to See in Vienna

 The Versailles of Vienna.
 Beautiful, giant castle grounds to wander around.
-Plenty of side ‘streets’ for avoiding the crowd.
-Also really hilarious statues and premium photo-ops.
+Plenty of side ‘streets’ for avoiding the crowd and premium photo-ops.
 This is a super beautiful, imperial palace that gets a big worth it to visit vote from me!
 The grounds are really fantastic to walk along, with plenty of routes for avoiding the crowd.
 If you go, be sure to check out the statues.
 Some of them are pretty whack.
+For more details, check out this read on why you shouldn’t miss Schönnbrun Palace.

 Buildings of Note